dotnet/docs/docs/csharp/tutorials/inheritance.md

 - Copyright-related members

-  The `Copyright` method takes the name of the copyright holder and the year of the copyright as arguments and assigns them to the private `copyrName` and `copyrDate` fields.
-The values can be retrieved from the `CopyrightName` and `CopyrightDate` properties.
+  The `Copyright` method takes the name of the copyright holder and the year of the copyright as arguments and assigns them to the `CopyrightName` and `CopyrightDate` properties.

 - An override of the `ToString` method